bitrise-io/devcenter/_articles/reviews/android-tips-tricks.md

 You can use our Android emulator [steps](http://www.bitrise.io/integrations) to create and boot Android emulators.
 Let's see how!

-{% include message_box.html type="important" title="My message" content=" Instead of using a `Do anything with Script step` to create an Android emulator, please use  `Create Android emulator` step!
+{% include message_box.html type="important" title="`Create Android emulator` vs `Do anything with Script step`" content=" Instead of using a `Do anything with Script step` to create an Android emulator, please use  `Create Android emulator` step!
 There are simply too many edge cases to cover here, as well as the commands and working configurations change quite frequently. "%}

 1. Add `Create Android emulator` Step to your workflow. **WHERE?**
 2. Set the Android version in the `Target platform of the new AVD` Step input field. **ORHER INPUTS?**